Skip to content

 What does "monogamous relationship" mean in men's health?

-A monogamous relationship is one where both partners agree to be exclusive emotionally and sexually, meaning they do not pursue or engage in romantic or sexual connections outside the relationship.
-For men, this structure can foster emotional and physical safety, reduce risk of sexually transmitted infections, and provide a reliable support system Brooks, 2010.
+A monogamous relationship is a mutually exclusive arrangement where both partners agree not to engage in romantic or sexual activities with others.
+For men, this structure offers emotional security, support, and a reduced risk of sexually transmitted infections (Brooks, 2010).

 Is monogamy normal for men or couples?